axibase/atsd-use-cases/research/uk-aviation/README.md

     ![Figure 8](./images/Figure8.png)

-5. A list of availabe for the CAA entity is visible.
+5. A list of available for the CAA entity is visible.
 In this case, UK Domestic terminal traffic for scheduled flights.
 Copy the seventh entry from the top of the page, `uk-caa.air-pax-by-type-and-nat-of-op.pax_terminal_scheduled_uk`.

     ![Figure 10](./images/Figure10.png)